How to Build an Employee-Centric Listening Program

 Forbes

 We all think we know our organisations, but it’s impossible for anyone to know exactly what everyone else is thinking or feeling.
-When you start an employee-centric listening program, it’s best to put aside your feelings about what you think if or isn’t working within your organisation.
+When you start an employee listening strategy, it’s best to put aside your feelings about what you think if or isn’t working within your organisation.
 Instead listen to what your people have to say.

 If you bring prejudices or opinions into the process too early this can derail progress, and make your people feel they aren’t being listened to.
 This could cause problems with later surveys.